July 7, 2015 by pecanbutter

 Okay.
 The watch says I am going at about 1 hour 10 minutes for 10 km.
 I was hitting 3 hours 30 minutes when I reached my 32 km.
 Nice.
 I could feel the satisfaction of having the finisher tee in my hands.

-However, 3/4 into the run, things took a really bad turn.
-The Run counter-attacked my joy and summoned two very powerful allies – the demons of past ankle and knee injuries.
-Those two imps have been lying dormant for some time now, kept away by my strict abstain from doing any form of martial arts training.
-I’ve even forgotten their existence for a while, till when they were summoned.
+However, 3/4 into the run, things took a bad turn.
+The run countered my joy and summoned the demons of past injuries.
+The ankle and the knees have been kept in good condition so far, kept away by my strict abstain from doing any form of martial arts training.
+I’ve even forgotten their existence for a while.

-The combined power of the trio took the wind out of me.
+I got the wind wrenched out of me.
 I struggled through the last 6km in a lot of pain.
 Every step I took resulted in sharp excruciating pain travelling upwards to my brain.
 I tried to move a little, perhaps jog not walk the remaining way.
 But something kept getting in the way – pain.
 It was real, the pain.
 Very real.

 As the minutes went by, these words kept looping in my head “I was failing in my mission today to finish strong.” … “Noooooo..
 I don’t want today’s run to end in me going out in a stretcher.” ….
 “I want to cross the finish line with my head high!..”

 Unbelievably almost in tears.
 The pain of not reaching my goal when I was so close to it, was unimaginably more painful than the pain the demons inflicted upon me.
 “Make it stop” I told myself “make it stop” ..

 Then, at that moment, I realised that the only person who could help me stop the pain, was in fact me.

 “Stop whining and be the fighter you say you are.”